blakeblackshear/frigate/docs/docs/configuration/cameras.md

       # Optional: camera specific output args (default: inherit)
       output_args:

+    # Required: Camera level detect settings
+    detect:
       # Required: width of the frame for the input with the detect role
       width: 1280
       # Required: height of the frame for the input with the detect role
       height: 720
-    # Optional: desired fps for your camera for the input with the detect role
+      # Required: desired fps for your camera for the input with the detect role
       # NOTE: Recommended value of 5.
 Ideally, try and reduce your FPS on the camera.
-    #       Frigate will attempt to autodetect if not specified.
       fps: 5
+      # Optional: enables detection for the camera (default: True)
+      # This value can be set via MQTT and will be updated in startup based on retained value
+      enabled: True
+      # Optional: Number of frames without a detection before frigate considers an object to be gone. (default: 5x the frame rate)
+      max_disappeared: 25

     # Optional: camera level motion config
     motion: